Spa pool folliculitis

 What is spa pool folliculitis?

-The result is an eruption of scattered small red itchy or tender bumps, some of which are pustular.
+Spa pool folliculitis is an eruption of scattered small red itchy or tender bumps, some of which are pustular.
 They mainly occur in areas that were covered by the swimming costume.

-Rarely, some people with spa pool folliculitis feel unwell.
+Some people with spa pool folliculitis feel unwell.
 They may have earache, sore throat, nausea and vomiting, headache and/or mild fever.

 What is the cause of the folliculitis?